 - With enough of a pull, the knot comes undone.

-- CEO will smile and stand up to take notes when the ideas are working plus being implemented.
+- The CEO will smile and stand up to take notes when the ideas are working and implemented.

-- When we look at sensemaking, organization assessment, strategic plan, and competitor comparisons the next step is obvious.
+- The next step is obvious when we look at sensemaking, organization assessment, strategic plan, and competitor comparisons.